vijayanant/fossick/content/posts/gadt.md

 Type system help programmers ensure that the software they write behave correctly.
 They detect errors and also serve as documentation.
 A good type system allow abstracting domain specific concepts.
-Haskell’s much appreciated _Algebraic Data Type (ADT)_ though powerful, is still lacking in few aspects.
+Haskell’s much appreciated ADTs though powerful, is still lacking in few aspects.
 GADTs fill that gap.

 This article explains GADTs with simple examples.